opengovsg/FormSG/CONTRIBUTING.md

 Welcome to FormSG!
 The following are guidelines for contribution.
 Use your best judgment, and feel free to propose changes to this document in an issue.

-## How can I contribute?
+## How can I contribute

-When contributing to this repository, **please first discuss the change you wish to make via issue**, email, or any other method with the repository owners before making the change.
+Please **first discuss the change you wish to make via GitHub issue**, [email](mailto:formsg@tech.gov.sg), or any other method with the repository owners beforehand.

+## Security reports

+Please do not file an open issue for ongoing security bugs.
+Instead, email us directly with your findings at [formsg@tech.gov.sg](mailto:formsg@tech.gov.sg).

 ## Bug reports and feature requests